JustinAMason/Resource-Manager-Simulator/README.md

 The reduction in function size, commonly an indicator of good design practice, is overwhelming.
 The original project contained a function that carried over 100 lines of code.
 The largest function in this refactoring pales in comparison, with just under 20 lines of code.

 Perhaps the strongest indicator of this adoption is the average length of a function.
 The original project had an average of 29 lines per function.
 This refactoring?
 Four.
+This means that the average lines-of-code per function was reduced by over 85%!

 Overall, I have been very satisfied with the results of this refactoring.
 However, I would like to add that there is a reason this section begins with a "last updated" section: no one design is perfect.
 It is entirely possible that I will revisit this project and continue to refactor further.
 In fact, I hope this is the case: I really hope that I have so much more to learn.